Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 One of the best parts of travel is culture.
 If you’re interested, check out our Dominican culture guide to better contextualize your DR experience before you go.
 Here are some Jarabacoa things to do for cultural immersion.

-Spanish-speaking tour of a local Jarabacoa coffee factory.
-I don’t think the coffee experience is that great, to be honest.
+• Ramirez Coffee: Spanish-speaking tour of a local Jarabacoa coffee factory.
+An easy option if you want a more accessibility activity in Jarabacoa.
 It does provide an insight to the coffee process which I think could be fun if you’ve never seen the coffee plant before.
+It’s also an experience that’s easy to do with kids or those who are not able to go on more physically exerting adventures.

-Cost: $20 for two people
+• Cost: $20 for two people

 VI.
-Indulge in the Jarabacoa’s Local Gastronomy
+Indulge in the Local Gastronomy at these Restaurants in Jarabacoa

-17. El Taino Restaurant
+19. El Taino Restaurant

 Hands down, the most delicious Dominican restaurant in town.
 It’s by no means a fancy place.
 You will order from an open buffet behind a glass window.
 In return, you’ll be handed a styrofoam box of the different items.